adammoore/llm-personal-assistant/llm_personal_assistant/README.md

 # LLM Personal Assistant

-An AI-powered personal assistant designed to help individuals with ADHD manage their tasks and schedules more effectively.
+An AI-powered personal assistant designed to help individuals, especially those with ADHD, manage their tasks and schedules more effectively.

 ## Features

-- Task Management: Create, read, update, and delete tasks
+- Task Management: Create, read, update, and delete tasks with ease
-- LLM Integration: Analyze tasks and responses using Anthropic's Claude model
+- LLM Integration: Analyze tasks using Anthropic's Claude model for intelligent suggestions
-- Google Calendar Integration: View and manage your upcoming events
+- Google Calendar Integration: View and manage your upcoming events seamlessly
-- Prompt System: Daily, weekly, and monthly prompts to help manage tasks and priorities
-- User-friendly Interface: Built with React and Material-UI
+- User-friendly Interface: Built with React and Material-UI, optimized for neurodiverse users
+- AI Autonomy Controls: Customize the level of AI assistance to suit your needs

 ## Prerequisites

 - Python 3.8+
 - Node.js 14+
 - npm 6+
+- Google Cloud Console account with Calendar API enabled
 - Anthropic API key
-- Google Cloud Console project with Calendar API enabled

 ## Setup